tiemma/springboot-hello-world/README.md

  ## FAQ

+How would my docker client know what details to use?
+  - Be sure to either do a

+    - Login into your docker registry hub using *docker login*

+    OR

+    - Add your custom repository details to a settings.xml file

+    Use the [settings-sample.xml](settings-sample.xml) file to create the settings.xml file and put in your details accordingly

+    ### NOTE: The id is not the docker repository, kindly check the pom.xml file or [here](https://github.com/spotify/dockerfile-maven)

 What are the requirements for this project to build on my local jenkins node?
   - The following are requirements once should have installed to do the build locally